-Google My Business for Event Planners
+Google Business Profile for Event Planners

-The easiest way to reveal to Google who you are, and to show up for the searches you best fit, is a Google My Business account.
+The easiest way to reveal to Google who you are, and to show up for the searches you best fit, is a Google Business Profile account.
 It’s free, easy, and oddly kind of fun.

 It’s also a neat way to control your brand in search results.
-Consider Google My Business for event planners as a super-listing.
+Consider Google Business Profile for event planners as a super-listing.
 You’re feeding your essential business details, information, reviews, and images directly to Google.
 So, yeah, it’s worth setting up.

 You’ll control how information about your business is shown on Google.
 While too many event planners do not claim their business, Google Reviews are critical.
 Google already has plenty of data about your business, and they offer it to you to manage in an easy to use dashboard.

 Setting Up Google Business Profile for your Event Planning Business

 You pull together events with twenty vendors and 200 attendees.
 Signing up for GMB ain’t no big deal for you.
 And yet it’s still lovely to go over the key points with someone.
 Let’s get stuck in!